I CAN DO ALL THINGS THROUGH CHRIST WHO STRENGTHENS ME

 St Mary’s Catholic college has a very distinctive sixth form curriculum.
 We offer 19 A levels including 8 facilitating subjects.
 13 of the newly reformed applied general qualifications and a level 2 pathway.
 The level 2 pathway is a set curriculum offer including Maths and English GCSE as required along with Business studies and Travel & Tourism.
 In addition, all student are supported through the general RE programme.
 Students who fail to achieve a grade 4 or above in GCSE English or Mathematics resit these subjects with timetabled lessons allocated.
 There is a curriculum and pathway to allow all students to be successful.

-Students on the level 3 pathway undertake a minimum of 3 level 3 qualifications although some do opt to study more courses.
+Students undertake a minimum of 3 level 3 qualifications although some do opt to study more courses.
 Students are offered a very generous 5 hours contact time per week per level 3 qualification to maximise success.
-St Mary’s has also continued to offer AS levels in subjects that feel this is a beneficial part of the learning journey.

 As a result of offering applied general qualifications of size 1, St Mary’s are able to offer four broad and distinct pathways.
 Purely academic, purely vocational, a mix of both or the level 2 pathway.
 This allows students complete flexibility and the opportunity to study a wide range of courses that complement their future goals, gifts and talents.